-wing mayor (62.0 vs. 55.9 percent) but the turnout rate in municipal and presidential elections, the share of voters voting for the far-right in presidential elections, and the probability of having a mayor not affiliated with any party ("NC" for "non classified") are comparable across the two groups.
-Mayors of treated municipalities are slightly more likely to be women, but they have the same age on average as mayors in other municipalities.
-Finally, treated municipalities have as much political turnover as any other municipality.
-The average probability that the mayor is the incumbent and has thus been in place since at least 2001 and the probability that the municipality changed political orientation between 2001 and 2008 are very similar in treated and integrated municipalities (66.1 vs. 62.4 percent and 21.0 vs 22.1 percent, respectively).
+Political characteristics.
+The last panel displays municipalities' political characteristics, based on the results of the 2008 municipal and 2007 presidential elections.
+The main difference is that resisting municipalities are more likely to have a right-wing mayor (62.0 vs. 55.9 percent).
+Instead, the turnout rate in municipal and presidential elections, the share of voters voting for the far-right in presidential elections, and the probability of having a mayor not affiliated with any party ("NC" for "non classified") are comparable across the two groups.
+Mayors of municipalities forced to integrate are slightly more likely to be women, but they have the same age on average as mayors in other municipalities.
+Finally, resisting municipalities have as much political turnover as any other municipality.
+The average probability that the mayor is the incumbent and has thus been in place since at least 2001 and the probability that the municipality changed political orientations between 2001 and 2008 are very similar in resisting and integrated municipalities (66.1 vs. 62.4 percent and 21.0 vs 22.1 percent, respectively).

-The fact that treated municipalities are as likely as others to have elected a new mayor in 2008 suggests that their resistance is unlikely to be driven by mayors' individual interests or political preferences.
-Instead, it suggests that something structural explains why these municipalities kept refusing to integrate across electoral mandates.
-Assessing the actual consequences of integration is thus key to understanding why they resisted integration in the first place.
+The fact that municipalities forced to integrate are as likely as others to have elected a new mayor in 2008 suggests that their resistance is unlikely to be driven by mayors' individual interests or political preferences, as they kept refusing to integrate across electoral mandates.
+This is also consistent with evidence suggesting that political affiliation and alignment does not predict early integration patterns in France (Porto et al., 2017).
+Assessing the actual consequences of integration is thus key to understanding why municipalities forced to integrate resisted integration.